 You're subscribed to our newsletter!
 Please check your inbox to view a confirmation email.

 A frequent lecturer, Amy presents on a variety of school-related issues, including staff rights and responsibilities, student discipline, harassment, intimidation and bullying, special education matters and board ethics.
 In November 2014, Amy was chosen as a ‘Best of New Jersey School Board Workshop 2014’ speaker for her presentation “Can They Say That?: Board Member, Employee and Public Comment Under the Open Public Meetings Act.”

 Before joining Cooper Levenson, Amy worked at a small law firm in Cape May County where she specialized in zoning, planning and land use, as well as municipal law, construction, real estate and chancery practice.
 She served as a judicial clerk to the Honorable Valerie H. Armstrong, Assignment Judge for Atlantic and Cape May Counties from 2002-2003.
 While clerking, Amy had the opportunity to be trained as a small claims mediator, and mediated cases on a monthly basis.

-Amy is an Adjunct Professor, teaching school law, for the Masters of Arts in Educational Leadership Graduate Program at Stockton University.
+Amy is an Adjunct Professor, teaching school law, for the Graduate Program at Stockton University.
 She also is a faculty member for the Southern Regional Institute and Educational Technology Training Center at Stockton University.
 She teaches the school law leadership program, transgender rights, social media and harassment, intimidation and bullying seminars.
 Amy also teaches personnel and labor relations for new business administrators for the New Jersey Association of School Business Officials program.

 Amy has volunteered and provided pro bono work for area schools, education associations and other non-profit organizations.
 She is an active member in many civic and charitable organizations.